• Open F tuning •

 Home Menu | About

-Support open-access, ad-free musicology by joining my brand-new PATREON.
-And if you’re seeking greater levels of technique, expression, and creative purpose…intensify your six-string imagination with online lessons!
+Support open-access, AI-free guitar resources by joining my new PATREON.
+And to intensify your six-string imagination, try some online lessons!
 Currently accepting Zoom students

 • SOUNDS •